In this Sig Romeo 5 wreview, we will evaluate the features, performance, and overall value of the Sig Sauer Romeo 5 (SOR52001)

 Mounts

-Does SIG Romeo 5 red dot sight come with low mount?
+Does SIG Romeo 5 red dot sight come with a low mount?

 Will Sig Romeo 5 fit on Aimpoint Micro T1 mount?